NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Hellbound Attorney.md

 abilities_mid:
   - name: ""
   - name: "Abrogation of Consequences"
-    desc: "`pf2:r`  **Trigger** The Hellbound attorney rolls a success or critical failure on a saving throw against a linguistic effect.\n**Effect** The attorney finds a loophole in the wording of the effect, turning the success into a critical success or a critical failure into a normal failure."
+    desc: "`pf2:r`  **Trigger** The Hellbound attorney rolls a success or critical failure on a saving throw against a linguistic effect.\n* * *\n\n**Effect** The attorney finds a loophole in the wording of the effect, turning the success into a critical success or a critical failure into a normal failure."

 attacks:
   - name: ""